OpenSourceEconomics/ose-course-data-science/iterations/bonn-ss-20/README.md

 **Lecturer** [Philipp Eisenhauer](https://peisenha.github.iol)

 We will conduct all course communications using [Zulip](https://zulip.com/), so please be sure to join us there.
-Simply by clicking the button below will take you to the proper channels.
+Simply clicking the button below will take you to the proper channels.
+There I also post the link to the [ZOOM](https://zoom.us/) meetings.

 [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://hca.zulipchat.com/)